DHTMLX/docs-suite/docs/data_proxy/api/dataproxy_load_method.md

 @signature: {'load?: () => Promise<any[]>;'}

 @returns:
-- param     promise      "promise" of the data object
+A promise of the data object.

 @example:
 proxy.load().then(function () {